astrorama/PhosphorosDoc/source/user_manual/old/tutorial.rst

 :option:`output-catalog-file <PhosphorosFitTemplates --output-catalog-file>`),
 which contains the best fitted model of each source (selected as the cell with highest value of the likelihood grid).
-The format description of this file can be found :ref:`here <best-fit-catalog-format>`.
+The format description of this file can be found --ref--`here <best-fit-catalog-format>`.

 The second output is a FITS file which contains the PDF\ :sub:`(Z)` for all the catalog sources (enabled with the parameter :option:`output-pdf-file <PhosphorosFitTemplates --output-pdf-file>`).
-The format description of this file can be found :ref:`here <pdf-fits-format>`.
+The format description of this file can be found --ref--`here <pdf-fits-format>`.

 The last output is the multidimensional likelihood :math:`\mathcal{L}_{(SED, RedCurve, E_{(B-V)}, Z)}` for all the catalog sources.
 These are saved as separate files in a directory set with the parameter :option:`output-likelihood-dir <PhosphorosFitTemplates --output-likelihood-dir>`.
-The format description of these files can be found :ref:`here <likelihood-fits-format>`.
+The format description of these files can be found --ref--`here <likelihood-fits-format>`.
 *Note that the size of this output is quite big and it should be enabled only for specific runs with small catalogs as input, otherwise it can easily fill your hard drive.*

 Due to the cmplexity of the likelihood output, Phosphoros provides a tool for visualising it.
 This tool is the ``display_likelihood`` action.
-More details about how to use this action can be found :ref:`here <display-ikelihood-options>`.
+More details about how to use this action can be found --ref--`here <display-ikelihood-options>`.